AlexTape/TestfairyStatsCrawler/README.md

 # Simple Client for Testfairy.com REST API

-This very simple perl wrapper to do queries against the Testfairy.com REST API.
+This very simple perl wrapper to do queries against the Testfairy.com REST API and to transform requested session datasets to plain csv files.
 ```
 Usage:
         Testfairy.pl [options]